dreamcatcher-tech/network/Inbox/2024-08-01 1611 testing for artifact should never be ai based.md

 - a collection of chain of prompts
 - a mixture of chain of prompts and one shot prompts
 - generative prompts that use an AI to generate a response based on what came before and some instructions
+- setting the filesystem state for the tests, which is reset each run
+- mocking the isolate functions that get called whilst allowing some functions to execute unimpeded

+Should allow for parallel test execution, for rapid speed.

 if plain backticks are used, the text is an instruction to the bot ? or if we prefix it.